Estapearl/Safeguarding-Digital-Banking-Transactions-with-Data/README.md

 - Track which alert rules generate the most cases, and

 - Quickly prioritize high-risk alerts for investigation before financial losses occur.
+🔗 Click here to view the Fraud Alert Monitoring Dashboard